-Penguin breeding season is June - Dec 2018.
+Penguin breeding season is here.
 Dogs are a major threat to nesting little blue penguins in Whitireia Park.
-Adult birds come ashore at winter to build nest with chicks fledging in Nov or Dec.
+Adult penguins come ashore at winter to build nest with chicks fledging in Nov or Dec.
 Nesting boxes are along the coastline and are a safe place for them.
-Keeping dogs on leads will help the penguin.
+We are asking dog owners to make sure their pooches are under control at all times as this will help the penguins.
 If you spot any dogs misbehaviouring please call PCC dog control.
 Stick to paths, follow signs and keep your dogs under control at all times.

 Thankfully with that calmer weather, we could complete our planned haymaking in Whitireia Park.
 The idea behind this was to remove some of the excess dead grass where it was possible, to further reduce the fire risk.
 Hay making is not usually a spectator sport but that time it drew quite crowd with kids enjoying the chance to play on the hay bales.
 Our farm licence holder at Battle Hill and Belmont did this work for us, taking payment in hay bales which works very well!
 He and Principal Ranger Wayne Boness will investigate to check how the hay baling might be extended in the future as once it’s done, the mown areas also improve public access.